 The size is a good match for postwar S scale American Flyer as well, so the set could represent an older part of town on a Flyer layout, or the main part of town with a Flyer Casey Jones set.

 Since the originals were drawn in 1897, the earlier the trains are, the better the match.
 They’d look great with a Bing or Ives windup cast-iron train pulling lithographed tin cars.
-They look good with Marx, but the brighter colors on Marx’s postwar tin overwhelms the more subdued colors McLoughlin Bros. used in 1897, but then again, Marx’s own midcentury paper buildings had subdued color too.
+They look good with Marx.
+The brighter colors on Marx’s postwar tin overwhelms the more subdued colors McLoughlin Bros. used in 1897, but then again, Marx’s own midcentury paper buildings had subdued color too.

 The originals were intended to take up about a 4’x2′ space.
 Since the smallest possible O27 layout is around 9 square feet, one book does a nice job of filling it.
 If you want more buildings, you can get another set.